ericgj/wineskins/README.markdown

       end
     end

+### A note on the syntax

+In the examples above I've used both a 'hash-options' style and a block syntax.
+Either can be used interchangably and even in combination if you want (although it's ugly looking).
+The options set in the block always override the options hash.
+Also, custom `column` definitions must be done within a block.

 ## Motivations

-This tool aims to simplify transferring data is designed around the 'canonical' case where the destination database is completely empty, and you want to set up everything the way it is in the source and then import the data.
+This tool aims to simplify transferring data is designed around the canonical case where the destination database is completely empty, and you want to set up everything the way it is in the source and then import the data.
 Of course, many scenarios different from this are possible, but the point is that